 Details about any specimens that are taken during surgery.

-If you have had any blood tests, including genetic testing, we would also like to check these results.
+Results of blood tests relevant to cholesteatoma surgery, including genetic testing.

+Duration of different parts of your surgery.

 So we can check if your ear remains healthy in the long term we would like to update records of your ear and hearing while you are still a patient at Sick Kids.
 We expect this study will carry on for about twenty years and then the research records will be deleted.
+We would like to use the model of your ear that we make from your CT scan for teaching anatomy and surgery after we have used them for our research.

 We will not be recording private information such as your name or address.

 Potential Harms: